 Have you ever stopped to think about how your brain assesses the world around you?
 For example, when you’re looking through a multitude of Facebook posts and photos, your eyes can stop on a familiar face (despite tons of other information next to it).
 We are so used to pattern recognition thanks to our brains that we don’t even stop to think about what powers the technological side of it.

 In this article, we’ll talk about the technology of pattern recognition in plain English and how this relates to the machine learning field in general.
+We’ll also stop by in the very beginning to show what kind of business benefits does pattern recognition technology brings.
+Why?
+Because unless you have a concrete goal and mission in mind for its implementation, it’s not going to be a successful launch.

 WHAT DOES PATTERN RECOGNITION MEAN?